CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 ```

-line 21 should be:
+line 21 should be set to this:
 ```
 port: 4020
 ```
-line 47 should be:
+line 47 should be set to this:
 ```
 port: 4080
 ```